visionspacetec/opssat-saasy-ml/README.md

 # Requirements

+- Java 8
 - JSAT library: Fork of the original one.
 Use Java 8.

 # Install

+## Java 8

+- Windows 11: Please, follows the instructions [here](https://www.techruzz.com/blog/how-to-download-and-install-java-jdk-8-on-windows-11)

+## JSAT

+    $ cd src/lib-sat/

+    $ git submodule init

+    $ git submodule update

+    $ mvn install

+You can skip the test of maven with the following command:

+    $ mvn install -Dmaven.test.skip

 ## Service Layer

-Inside the folder "src/service-layer/" execute:
+Inside the folder **src/service-layer/** execute:

     $ mvn install

-It will generate a jar executable in the folder "target"
+It will generate a jar executable in the folder **target**

+## SaaSy-ML

+Follow the instructions on the [Readme](src/saasy-ml/README.md)

 # References